-The Company uses a mix of fixed and variable rate debt, which is further discussed in Note 15, to manage its interest rate exposure, and periodically uses interest rate swaps to manage such exposures.
+The Company uses a mix of fixed and variable rate debt, which is further discussed in Note 16, to manage its interest rate exposure, and periodically uses interest rate swaps to manage such exposures.
 Under these interest rate swaps, the Company exchanges, at specified intervals, the difference between fixed and floating interest amounts calculated by reference to an agreed-upon notional principal amount.
 These swaps are designated as either cash flow or fair value hedges.

 Changes in the fair value of the interest rate swaps designated as cash flow hedges (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk) are recorded in Other comprehensive income (loss).
 If interest rate derivatives designated as cash flow hedges are terminated, the balance in Accumulated other comprehensive income (loss) attributable to those derivatives is reclassified into earnings over the remaining life of the hedged debt.
-The net realized loss related to terminated interest rate swaps expected to be reclassified and recorded in Interest expense within the next 12 months is \$1 million, net of tax.
-The amounts reclassified from accumulated other comprehensive income relating to cash flow hedges during 2021, 2020 and 2019 were not material to the Company's consolidated financial results.
+The amounts reclassified from accumulated other comprehensive income relating to cash flow hedges during 2022, 2021 and 2020, as well as the amounts expected to be reclassified within the next 12 months, are not material to the Company's consolidated financial results.

-The Company recorded net after-tax gains (losses) of \$72 million and \$(75) million in Other comprehensive income (loss) relating to interest rate-related cash flow hedges during the years ended September 30, 2021 and 2020, respectively.
-The amounts recognized in other comprehensive income relating to interest rate hedges during the year ended 2019 were immaterial.
+The Company recorded net after-tax gains (losses) of \$92 million, \$72 million and \$(75) million in Other comprehensive income (loss) relating to interest rate-related cash flow hedges during the years ended September 30, 2022, 2021 and 2020, respectively.
+The gains recorded during fiscal year 2022 included a net after-tax gain of \$41 million that was realized upon the Company's termination of \$500 million of forward starting interest rate swaps.

 For interest rate swaps designated as fair value hedges (i.e., hedges against the exposure to changes in the fair value of an asset or a liability or an identified portion thereof that is attributable to a particular risk), changes in the fair value of the interest rate swaps offset changes in the fair value of the fixed rate debt due to changes in market interest rates.
-The amounts recorded during the years ended September 30, 2021 and 2020 for changes in the fair value of these hedges were immaterial to the Company's consolidated financial results.
+The amounts recorded during the years ended September 30, 2022 and 2021 for changes in fair value of these hedges were immaterial to the Company's consolidated financial results.

-The notional amounts of the Company's interest rate-related derivative instruments as of September 30, 2021 and 2020 were as follows:
+The notional amounts of the Company's interest rate-related derivative instruments as of September 30, 2022 and 2021 were as follows:

-(Millions of dollars) Hedge Designation 2021 2020 Interest rate swaps (a) Fair value hedges \$ 700 \$ 375 Forward starting interest rate swaps (b) Cash flow hedges 1,000 1,500
+(Millions of dollars) Hedge Designation 2022 2021 Interest rate swaps (a) Fair value hedges \$ 700 \$ 700 Forward starting interest rate swaps (b) Cash flow hedges 500 1,000

-- (a) Represents fixed-to-floating interest rate swap agreements the Company entered into to convert the interest payments on certain long-term notes from the fixed rate to a floating interest rate based on LIBOR.
-In fiscal year 2021, certain interest rate swaps were terminated at an immaterial net gain, concurrently with the redemption of the 3.125% notes due November 8, 2021. - (b) Represents interest rate derivatives entered into to mitigate exposure to interest rate risk related to future debt issuances.
-Concurrently with the issuance of senior unsecured U.S. notes in the second quarter of fiscal year 2021, the notional amount of \$500 million of the Company's outstanding forward starting interest rate swaps were terminated at an immaterial net loss.
+- (a) Represents fixed-to-floating interest rate swap agreements the Company entered into to convert the interest payments on certain long-term notes from the fixed rate to a floating interest rate based on LIBOR. - (b) Represents interest rate derivatives entered into to mitigate exposure to interest rate risk related to future debt issuances.